Debra Spitulnik Vidali

 - Critical Epistemology

-In addition to being a faculty member in Emory University’s Department of Anthropology, I am a founding member and core faculty member of Emory's Program in Linguistics.
-I served as Director of the Program in Linguistics in 2002-2005.
-I am also an associated faculty member of the Department of Film & Media Studies, where I assisted in the creation of an undergraduate minor.
-I created and ran the Critical Media Literacy Group at Emory (2009-2012).
-This year I was elected to serve as member-at-large on the Executive Board of the Society for Linguistic Anthropology.
+In addition to being a faculty member in Emory University’s Department of Anthropology, I am a founding member and core faculty member of Emory's Program in Linguistics and an associated faculty member of the Department of Film & Media Studies.
+I currently head up the Experimental Ethnography Working Group at Emory.

-- ANT 280 Native Peoples of North America
+- ANT 280 Indigenous Peoples of North America

 - ANT 385 Public Anthropology